 A dog license must be purchased at the time of adoption–please add county license to final price.
 License fees vary between $10 and $21, depending on the dog’s age and time of year of adoption.

 - Cats (5 months and older): $50

 - Kittens (under 5 months): $125

-- All cats 5 months and over are buy one and get another kitty friend for only $25.
+- All cats and kittens are buy one and get another kitty friend 1/2 off.